findabee2/findabee2/README.md

-### Hi, call me Josh!
+### Hi, you can call me Josh.

-👋 I am an Information Technology Educator at the Centre for IT at Wintec in Hamilton, New Zealand, where I teach across the Certificate, Diploma, and Degree levels of Applied Information Technology.
+I am an Information Technology Educator at the Centre for IT at Wintec in Hamilton, New Zealand, where I teach across the Certificate, Diploma, and Degree levels of Applied Information Technology.

-🌱 With a wealth of experience in Business and  IT fields, I developed integrated information systems, built reliable network infrastructure, and managed digital transformation projects.
+With a wealth of experience in Business and  IT fields, I developed integrated information systems, built reliable network infrastructure, and managed digital transformation projects.

-✨ Over the years, I successfully collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.
+Over the years, I successfully collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.

-🌟 I believe in the power of vision, the value of people, and in using technology and information to foster creativity and solve real-world challenges.
+I believe in the power of vision, the value of people, and in using technology and information to foster creativity and solve real-world challenges.
 I'm passionate about helping teams leverage these elements to achieve impactful results.

-🚀 Whether you're interested in information systems development, integration, or project management, feel free to reach out!
+Whether you're interested in information systems development, integration, or project management, feel free to reach out!
 Let's explore how we can collaborate to achieve your tech goals.

  <br/>